International Certification Services

 Step 1: USNA Documents Notarized

 This is the only step performed by the Academy Registrar.
 The Registrar will prepare a notarized document to verify USNA academic documents ONLY.
 These include the USNA diploma, academic transcript, enrollment verifications, and/or degree verifications.
-The Registrar will certify the document(s) as an official record or true copy of the original in the presence of a Notary Public.
+The Registrar will certify the document(s) as an official record or true copy of the original in the presence of a Maryland Notary Public.
 The notarized document will be available for you to pick up within 5 business days or may be mailed at your request.
 If you would like a third party to pick up the notarized document, you must provide a written, signed release authorizing that individual to pick-up the documents.
 You must either have the request notarized, or include in the following unsworn statement above your signature on the request: